SaraMo14/MasterThesis/README.md

 # Applying Policy Graphs to NuScenes

 ## Description
-This project applies Policy Graphs to nuScenes data to understand the behavior of agents in the dataset.
+This project applies Policy Graphs to nuScenes data to explain the behavior of agents in the dataset.

 ## Folder Structure
 - `example/`: This folder contains the source code of the project.
     - `dataset/`: Contains the script `generate_dataset_from_ego.py` for generating trajectory datasets from NuScenes raw data.
         - `data/`: Contains the generated Policy Graphs and the NuScenes dataset.
 - `pgeon/`: This folder contains a tailored version of the **_pgeon_** Python package, which provides explanations for opaque agents using Policy Graphs.
 - `generate_pg.py`: Script for generating a Policy Graph from an agent.
 - `test_pg.py`: Script for testing the performance of the Policy Graph.

 ## Installation